4200-Project/SmartPackingList/README.md

 2. Open the project in Android Studio

-3. Build and run on an emulator or device (API 33+ recommended)
+3. Build and run on an emulator or device (Android 13+ recommended)

 ## Notes